EPCCed/Intro-to-HPC/content/Part3_Parallel_Computing/Parallel_Computing.md

 ## Parallel Computing

-We have seen over the first two weeks that almost all modern computers are parallel computers, consisting of many individual CPU-cores that can be connected together in two different ways: in either a shared-memory or a distributed-memory fashion.
+We have seen over the first two parts of the course that almost all modern computers are parallel computers, consisting of many individual CPU-cores that can be connected together in two different ways: in either a shared-memory or a distributed-memory fashion.
 A supercomputer will contain tens of thousands of CPU-cores, all operating simultaneously.

 A single CPU-core acts as a serial computer, running a single computer program at any one time.
 The Oxford English Dictionary defines serial computing as ‘the performance of operations … in a set order one at a time’.
 To take advantage of a parallel computer, we need to perform many operations at the same time so that we can make use of many CPU-cores.
 Parallel computing is defined as ‘Involving the concurrent or simultaneous performance of certain operations’.